if it happens

 Hypothetically-

 People like to think of endings as impulsive- dramatic, immediate, catastrophic.
-Sometimes- they simply arrive quietly.
+Often, however- they simply arrive quietly.
 The slow build-up of exhaustion mistaken for resilience by everyone watching from the outside.
+Her days have been moving with the peculiar sense that everything has already happened- a déjà vu.

 She has thought about it before.
 As a teenager, she romanticised disappearance in the way lonely young people often do.
 But back then- there was still performance in it.
 A desire to be witnessed.
-To interrupt the silence surrounding her with something impossible to ignore.
+To interrupt the indifference of those around her with something impossible to ignore.
+She had left the bathroom door ajar- and, the cat had wandered in.
+Curious.
+It was in the way he looked at her with those bright green eyes- the way he mewed and jumped onto the rim of the bathtub to play around curiously with the water.
+She had gotten out, dried herself up, and gone downstairs to feed him.
+She watched, as he ate his food noisily- blissfully unaware of what he had interrupted.

-There is a particular loneliness in being perceived as emotionally capable.
+There is a particular loneliness in being perceived as the capable and reliable one.
 People mistake composure for capacity.
 They hand her their grief, their anxieties, their crises- and, over time, she became a container for everyone except herself.
 Always the caretaker.
 Rarely held.
 And, perhaps that is the cruelest part: how many people have taken pieces from her over the years while remaining convinced they treated or loved her well.

-If it happens- there will be people who insist they never saw it coming.
+Fair warning.
+If it happens- there will of course be people who insist they never saw it coming.
 But- honestly, the signs were everywhere.
-Some of you just chose to ignore them.
 It was in the unopened mail.
 In the untouched fridge.
 In the exhaustion mistaken for maturity.
 In the way she increasingly spoke about herself as though she were already becoming memory.

 If it happens- she wants to thank the ones who tried.
 Although, there is nothing any of you could really do to save her.
 She acknowledges the strange and uncomfortable position she's put you in- and she's sorry for it.
 And- perhaps, this is the last time she will be.